What Is the Best Fertiliser for My Lawn?

 Slow-release Fertilisers

-Slow-release fertilisers, like their name implies, slowly release the nutrients into your lawn.
+As the name implies, slow-release fertilisers slowly release the nutrients into your lawn.
 They do so until the fertiliser is completely dissolved.
-Using slow-release fertilisers means that you have to fertilize less, but they are more expensive compared the other types of fertilisers.
+Using slow-release fertilisers means that you have to fertilise less, but they are more expensive compared to the other types of fertilisers.

 Fast-release Fertilisers

-Fast-release fertilisers release their nutrients more quickly in comparison to slow-release fertilisers.
-With this type, you have to reapply more frequently and more carefully in smaller amounts.
-Improper handling of fast-release fertilisers may result to lawn burn, so only use this when you are absolutely sure that you are capable of handling your lawn care.
+This type works faster, but you have to reapply more frequently and more carefully in smaller amounts.
+Improper handling of fast-release fertilisers may result in lawn burn, so only use this when you are absolutely sure that you are capable of handling your lawn care.

 Controlled Release Fertilisers